Kuchisake-onna

 Kuchisake-onna (口裂け女) is a malevolent figure in Japanese urban legends and folklore.
-Described as the malicious spirit, or onryō, of a woman, she partially covers her face with a mask or other item and carries a pair of scissors, a knife, or some other sharp object.
-She is most often described as a tall woman of about 175–180 cm; however, some people believe she is up to 8 feet tall, having long, straight black hair, white hands, pale skin, and otherwise being considered beautiful (except for her scar).
+Described as the malicious spirit, or onryō, of a woman, she partially covers her face with a mask or other item to hide her scar and carries a pair of scissors, a knife, or some other sharp object.
+She is most often described as a tall woman of about 175–180 cm (or 5’7-5’9 ft); however, some people believe she is up to 243.84 cm (or 8ft) tall, having long straight black hair, white hands, pale skin, and otherwise being considered beautiful (except for her scar).

 She has been described as a contemporary yōkai.

 According to popular legend, she asks potential victims if they think she is beautiful.
-If they respond with "no", she will either kill them with her long medical scissors on the spot or wait until nightfall and murder them in their sleep.
-If they say "yes", she will reveal that the corners of her mouth are slit from ear to ear, and she will then repeat her question.
-If the individual responds with "no", she will kill them with her weapon, and if they say "yes" hesitantly she will cut the corners of their mouth in such a way that resembles her own disfigurement.
-Methods that can be used to survive an encounter with Kuchisake-onna include answering her question by describing her appearance as "average".
+If they respond with "no," she will either kill them with her long medical scissors on the spot or wait until nightfall and murder them in their sleep.
+If they say "yes," she will reveal that the corners of her mouth are slit from ear to ear, and she will then repeat her question.
+If the individual responds with "no," she will kill them with her weapon, and if they say "yes" hesitantly, she will cut the corners of their mouth in such a way that resembles her own disfigurement.
+Methods that can be used to survive an encounter with Kuchisake-onna include answering her question by describing her appearance as "average."

 The Kuchisake-onna legend has been described as dating back to the 17th to 19th centuries, during Japan's Edo period.
 The modern story of Kuchisake-onna originates from 1978 but only became popular in the summer of 1979, when several newspapers and magazines reported on the legend, and rumors surrounding it spread throughout the country, leading to young children being accompanied by groups of adults while walking home from school.